 Core Data Center Business Unit

-Estimated ~20-25% of revenue of revenue
+Estimated ~20-25% of revenue

 Enterprise SSDs and server DRAM; more stable than consumer but subject to enterprise capex cycles and NAND pricing pressure.